-- 1 The penetration rate represents the percentage of cars sold by Renault for which RCI Banque provided financing to the client. - 2 Cost of risk in the retail customer loan book was 115 bps versus 43 bps for H1 2019.
-In the dealer loan book, the cost of risk stood at 38 bps versus 13 bps for H1 2019 - 3 Out of which €85 million resulting from an increase in LGDs used to calculate provisions as the collection and sale of repossessed vehicles stopped during lockdown.
-The update of foward-looking scenarios as per IFRS9 accounting standard- resulted in an additional €26 million provisioning.
-Finally, €45 million were linked to an increase in NPL (1.5% from 1.3% at end-December) with stable coverage ratio - 4 This is composed of 4.5% of Pillar 1 requirement, 1.125% of Pillar 2 requirement, a capital conservation buffer of 2.5% and 0.01% of countercyclical capital buffer.
-It also includes AT1 and T2 shortfalls of 1.88% and 0.04% respectively
+- 1 The penetration rate represents the percentage of cars sold by Renault for which RCI Banque provided financing to the client. - 2 Cost of risk in the retail customer loan book was 89 bps versus 47 bps in 2019.
+In the dealer loan book, the cost of risk stood at 19 bps versus negative 9 bps in 2019 - 3 Out of which €60 million resulting from increased provisioning on exposures on Corporates on an individual basis.
+The update of foward-looking scenarios - as per IFRS9 accounting standard- resulted in an additional €86 million provisioning.
+Finally, €67 million were linked to an increase in NPL (1.5% as of the end of December 2020 from 1.3% in 2019r) with stable coverage ratio - 4 This is composed of 4.5% of Pillar 1 requirement, 1.125% of Pillar 2 requirement, a capital conservation buffer of 2.5% and 0.01% of countercyclical capital buffer.
+It also includes AT1 and T2 shortfalls of 1.88% and 0.01% respectively